sximenez/2024-01-jan-etl-extract-transform-load/README.md

     {
         Connector = new Connector(connectorType, databasePath);

-        // Close and dispose the connection after retrieval. using (Connector.Connection)
+        // Close and dispose of the connection after retrieval. using (Connector.Connection)
         {
             Retriever = new Retriever(Connector.Connection, query);